App version: 0.1.0

 Does Getting Out of a Car Loan Affect Your Credit?

 Getting out of a car loan can hurt your credit.
-Pay off your loan through the sale of your car, and you may reduce your credit mix, one of the key components of your FICO® credit score.
-Seeking new credit, by refinancing your loan, for example, can also cause a dip in your credit score.
+If you pay off your loan through the sale of your car, you may reduce your credit mix, one of the key components of your FICO® credit score.
+Seeking new credit through an auto loan refinance can also cause a dip in your credit score.
 Lenders worry that borrowers with new credit may be more likely to default on their loans.
 However, your payment history is the biggest component of your credit score, so the thing that will hurt your credit most is missing payments, going into default, or having your car repossessed.
 Do what you can to avoid these possibilities, including refinancing, renegotiating, or selling your vehicle.

 The Takeaway